 Hybrid Day or Evening Programs

 Students may choose from our day or evening programs.
 Day students will complete the curriculum within four semesters, and evening students will complete the curriculum within five semesters.
-Courses in Fall 2021 will be a mix of face-to-face, online, and hybrid courses.
+Courses in Fall 2023 will be a mix of hybrid and online courses.

 Our hands-on approach begins in your first semester.
 You'll take part in practicum courses with area schools in the public school system, all culminating with a full-time internship your last semester.

-To best prepare for the rigors of the teaching profession and the state requirements for licensure, Elementary Education students must have completed the following coursework:
+To best prepare for the rigors of the teaching profession and the state requirements for licensure, we strongly recommend Elementary Education students complete the following coursework:

 6 Hours of Science